-The Faculty of Rehabilitation Medicine offers a range of professional education programs for working clinicians such as one-hour recorded webcasts, full-day workshops and distance-based certificate programs.
+The Faculty of Rehabilitation Medicine Continuing Professional Education (CPE) office offers a range of professional education programs for working clinicians such non-credit online courses and learning modules, full-day workshops, and 100% online graduate level certificate programs.

 The Faculty offers graduate certificate programs in pain management (online), stroke rehabilitation (online), sexual health (online), and Francophone practice for speech language pathologists (blended).

 ALL PROGRAMS NOW ACCEPTING APPLICATIONS FOR FALL 2020.

 The Graduate Certificate in Bridging to Canadian Physical Therapy Practice is a 12 month program offered in a blended format and consists of five courses: two academic courses, two concurrent mentoring courses, and one clinical placement course.
 Our delivery format supports adult learners to manage the majority of their study time at the time of day that best fits their needs.

 This online course provides the Internationally Educated Physiotherapist (IEPT) with a broad overview of the practice of physiotherapy within the context of the Canadian health care system.

 This is an online course that allows students to develop strategies for studying for and writing a Multiple Choice Question (MCQ) Exam.
 This course is designed for Internationally or Canadian educated physical therapists who are preparing for writing MCQ exams, including the written (Qualifying) component of the Canadian Alliance National Physiotherapy Competency Exam.